Esri/gradle-eclipse-studio-android/README.md

 ================================

 # Build ArcGIS Android Eclipse project with Gradle
-An attempt to retain Eclipse compatibility after migrating to Gradle.
+A gradle build project structure to retain Eclipse compatibility after migrating ArcGIS Android SDK projects to Android Studio.

 ## Usage
 Use this command to setup Eclipse project.